-Little is known about the current abundance, local distribution, habitat usage, and population trends of Blue Racer, Lake Erie Watersnake, and Small-mouthed Salamander.
-A greater understanding of the three species' current population abundance is essential to support the ability to monitor progress and effectiveness of recovery actions and population trends over time.
-Further information on these topics, as well as additional surveying for potential presence at historical and potential locations would contribute to greater understanding of the status of the three species.
+Little is known about the current abundance, local distribution, habitat usage, and population trends of Blue Racer, Lake Erie Watersnake, Small-mouthed Salamander and Unisexual Ambystoma (Small-mouthed Salamander dependent population).
+A greater understanding of the four species' current population abundance is essential to support the ability to monitor progress and effectiveness of recovery actions and population trends over time.
+Further information on these topics, as well as additional surveying for potential presence at historical and potential locations would contribute to greater understanding of the status of the four species.

-6. Collaborate with local partners and community members to develop and implement survey and monitoring programs to:

-Blue Racer (High) and Lake Erie Watersnake

-- estimate the population abundance and distribution of the Blue Racer and the Lake Erie Watersnake and monitor trends over time; - monitor changes in Blue Racer and Lake Erie Watersnake use and suitability of habitat; - identify areas with high rates of road mortality between occupied habitats; - survey for the Lake Erie Watersnake on other Lake Erie islands (e.g., Hen, Middle Sister and North Harbour Islands), where feasible, in order to determine if the species is still present in these areas.
+- 6. Collaborate with local partners and community members to develop and implement survey and monitoring programs to: Blue Racer (High) and Lake Erie Watersnake - estimate the population abundance and distribution of the Blue Racer and the Lake Erie Watersnake and monitor trends over time; - monitor changes in Blue Racer and Lake Erie Watersnake use and suitability of habitat; - identify areas with high rates of road mortality between occupied habitats; - survey for the Lake Erie Watersnake on other Lake Erie islands (e.g., Hen, Middle Sister and North Harbour Islands), where feasible, in order to determine if the species is still present in these areas;

-Small-mouthed Salamander (High)
+Small-mouthed Salamander and Unisexual Ambystoma (Small-mouthed Salamander dependent population) (High)

-- estimate the population abundance and distribution of Small-mouthed Salamander at known sites - estimate the proportion of Small-mouthed Salamanders relative to the salamander complex; - monitor population trends, and monitor changes in genetic composition of the salamander complex overtime; - identify areas with high rates of road mortality between occupied habitats; - survey for Small-mouthed Salamander at potential sites with suitable habitat in order to identify additional populations and refine knowledge on the distribution of the species.
+- estimate the population abundance and distribution of both salamander species at known sites; - estimate the proportion of each species relative to the salamander complex; - monitor suitability of habitat including terrestrial (e.g., canopy cover, soil moisture and cover object availability) and aquatic (e.g., water level, pH, pollutants and fish presence) features; - monitor population trends and monitor changes in genetic composition and recruitment of the salamander complex over time; - identify areas with high rates of road mortality between occupied habitats; and, - survey for the two species at potential sites with suitable habitat in order to identify additional populations and refine knowledge on the distribution of the salamander species.